SumayyaPanju/GravityGym/testing.md

 ### HTML

 HTML validator was used to test all HTML pages.
 Based on the results, ammendments were made to the code.
 The tables below shows the results of HTML validator before changes made and after the changes were made.
-Click on the relevant tab to expand:

 <details>
 <summary>Before changes made</summary